i-like-robots/hyperons/README.md

 Components may render any number of child elements.
 Children can be strings, other components, or a combination of both.

 Functions provided to the first argument of Hyperons will have any children appended as an extra `children` property.
-This functionality allows you to re-use and compose components in useful ways.
+This functionality allows you to compose components in useful ways.

 _Please note_ that child elements will not be rendered for [void elements][void].